Tremonti (band)

 Tremonti is an American heavy metal band founded and fronted by lead vocalist and guitarist Mark Tremonti, best known as the lead guitarist of the rock bands Creed and Alter Bridge.
 The band also consists of rhythm guitarist Eric Friedman, bassist Tanner Keegan and drummer Ryan Bennett.
 Bassist Wolfgang Van Halen and drummer Garrett Whitlock are former members of the band.
-Mark Tremonti's Creed and Alter Bridge bandmate Brian Marshall was also a touring member in 2012.
+Mark Tremonti's Creed and Alter Bridge bandmate Brian Marshall was also a member in 2012.

-What originally started as a Mark Tremonti solo project evolved into a fully fledged band that has released five studio albums: All I Was in July 2012, Cauterize in June 2015, Dust in April 2016, A Dying Machine in June 2018 and Marching in Time in September 2021.
-The band's music is a departure from Mark Tremonti's main bands, featuring more of a speed metal influence with melodic vocals.
+What originally started as a Mark Tremonti solo project evolved into a fully fledged band that has released six studio albums: All I Was in 2012, Cauterize in 2015, Dust in 2016, A Dying Machine in 2018, Marching in Time in 2021, and The End Will Show Us How in 2025.
+The band's music is a departure from Mark Tremonti's main bands, featuring more of a thrash metal influence with melodic vocals.